carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 >## Note
 >
->Data bias is not to be confused with the "bias term" also used in machine learning https://developers.google.com/machine-learning/glossary#bias-math
+> Data bias here is not to be confused with the "bias term" also used in machine learning https://developers.google.com/machine-learning/glossary#bias-math or statistical terms such as bias-variance trade-off https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff.
 {: .callout}

 ## Common examples of data bias